janekguerrini/PCBS-Ecological-Assessment-of-Probability-Heuristics/README.md

 In the norming study,  we collected information on the naive priors on the hypotheses as well as on the likelihood and the posterior probability.

 + *The naive priors on the hypotheses*: In a group of 100 lawyers and engineers, how many of them are engineers?
-+ *The naive likelihood*: Given a group of 100 engineers, how many of them are into mathematical puzzles?
++ *The naive likelihood*: Given a group of 100 engineers, how many of them love solving Rubik's cubes?
 + *The naive posteriors*: Consider a group of 100 lawyers and engineers.
-It turns out that all of these people are into mathematical puzzles.
+It turns out that all of these people love solving Rubik's cubes.
 How many of them are engineers?

 In this experiment, we will ask participants a question of the type of the original Tversky and Kahneman L&E, to see what computation combining the components collected in the norming study, if any, best predicts their responses.

 ## Hypothesis ##
 Kahneman and Tversky concluded from their experiment that people's heuristics has nothing to do with computing probabilities.
 Rather, it is about typicality.
 Our hypothesis is that it _is_ in fact about probabilities, it is just not about the posteriors.
 To wit, we submit that people are engaging in confirmatory reasoning.
-There are many measures of confirmation, all of which can be mathematically fully determined by some combination of emasures collected in our norming study.
+There are many measures of confirmation, all of which can be mathematically fully determined by some combination of measures collected in our norming study.
 Our hypothesis is that people's responses to this experiment will be fully formalizable in terms of operations on those probabilities.

 The experiment will be run on Mechanical Turk and programmed in JavaScript language.